PaigeM89/Elmish.DragAndDrop/notes.md

 Listens for when a draggable has entered its territory.

+This is also probably going to be how we solve the "insert at the bottom" issue.

 ## Drop Area

 The place where things actually go when released (sorted).

+# Element Gen vs. Other Record vs. HTML-style Props vs. huge funcs

+Element gen is very clunky to use and has no synergy with other stuff, and can often encourage or require  additional nesting.

+Any other record will be similiarly clunky, as well as hurting backwards compatibility.

+HTML Style props will run the risk of missing vital props.

+Huge funcs is just annoying.

+what do